Personalized stamp on a fondant covered sugar cookie

 If you don’t know what fondant is, here is Wikipedia’s definition: Fondant icing, also commonly referred to simply as fondant (/ˈfɒndənt/, from the French: [fɔ̃dɑ̃] listen (help·info)), is an edible icing used to decorate or sculpt cakes and pastries.
 It is made from sugar, water, gelatin, and glycerol.
 It does not have the texture of most icings; rolled fondant is akin to stiff clay, while poured fondant is a thick liquid.
 The word, in French, means “melting”, coming from the same root as fondue and foundry.

-There’s nothing tastier than a fondant covered sugar cookie!
+There’s nothing easier on a fondant covered sugar cookie!

 So,a little bit of fondant (that you can purchase at the store or make yourself), some sugar adhesive and a stamp kit are all you need.
 Fondant is a tasty vanilla flavored icing too.
 Join me as I roll, adhere and stamp almost 200 cookies for my Nephew’s wedding.
 These treats make wonderful wedding favors, engagement party cookies, and the list goes on… Let your imagination guide you!